MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 (add "filter" screen from the administration part on the app)

-# Extensibilities
+## Extensibilities

-## Power BI
+### Power BI

-## APIs - Swagger
+### APIs

-User can drive insights in Customer360 to action
+**Swagger - in progress**

+> [!div class="mx-imgBorder"]
+> ![](media/custom-app.png "Custom app")

+### PowerApps and Flow
 Show how a user can setup triggers to drive actions (e.g. use Flow to ! mail to account manager when churn score increases by 10+%)
 Show how a user can setup triggers on events detected in profile to drive relevant actions (e.g. if a customer tweets a complaint, notify customer service department to reach out and resolve)

-> [!div class="mx-imgBorder"]
-> ![](media/custom-app.png "Custom app")

-## PowerApps and Flow
-Content.

 > [!div class="mx-imgBorder"]
 > ![](media/powerapps-flow.png "Flow")